CloneCD Control File

-A CloneCD Control File is a text descriptor with the extension .ccd used by CloneCD to mark the properties of a CD/DVD image.
+A CloneCD Control File is a text descriptor with the extension .ccd used by CloneCD to store the subcode data of a CD/DVD image.
 These files need to be combined with an image file (usually with .img extension) to be burned.
 It may also come with a subchannel file (usually .sub).

 The .ccd extension can be used directly by first-party disc emulator Virtual CloneDrive.
 It can also be mounted with third-party virtual drives such as Daemon Tools and Alcohol 120%.

 The command line Linux application ccd2iso is available to convert ISO9660-compliant CCD/IMG files to an ISO image.
 The GNU Project's ccd2cue can convert a CCD file to a cue sheet.

 The CUE/BIN and MDS/MDF formats have a similar structure to the CCD/IMG format, containing both a raw disc image along with a descriptor file.

-The CloneCD CCD/IMG/SUB format is one of the few formats besides Nero's NRG, BIN/CUE and Alcohol 120%'s MDF/MDS disc image formats to support Mixed Mode CDs which contain audio CD tracks as well as data tracks.
+The CloneCD CCD/IMG/SUB format is one of the few formats besides Nero's NRG, BIN/CUE and Alcohol 120%'s MDF/MDS disc image formats to support Mixed Mode CDs which contain audio CD tracks, as well as data tracks.